 - 83 Squadron, from 5 Group, the only Squadron flying Lancasters;

-- 109 Squadron, from 2 Group, flying Wellingtons, but shortly to be re-equiped with Mosquitoes;
+- 109 Squadron, from 2 Group, flying Wellingtons, but shortly to be re-equipped with Mosquitoes;

 - 156, from 1 Group, flying Wellingtons.